gamesbook/pyprototypr/docs/core_shapes.rst

       The examples have the following properties:

       - *centre* - using `cx` and `cy` values
-      - *radius* - `1` cm in each case
+      - *radius* - ``1`` cm in each case
       - *sides* - the default of 6 in each case ("hexagon" shape)
       - *rotation* - varies from 0 |deg| to 60 |deg| (anti-clockwise from the
+        horizontal)

-        horizontal); the fact that the angle of the sides of the polygon is 30 |deg| creates a type of regularity, so that the polygon with the rotation of 60 |deg| appears to match the first polygon - but the slope of the label inside that polygon clearly shows that rotation has happened.
+      Note that the fact that the angle of the sides of the polygon is 30 |deg|
+      creates a type of regularity, so that the last polygon with the rotation of 60 |deg| appears to match the first polygon - but the slope of the label inside that last polygon clearly shows that rotation has happened.
 ===== ======